fbpx

 accordion plus icon

 Charles L. Cocke assumed the position of superintendent of Valley Union Seminary, the original name of the university, on July 1, 1846.
-Although he is honored as the Founder of Hollins, he actually took over control of the institute from the Board of Trustees; his leadership of the insitute in the following decades allowed Hollins to survive and thrive.
+Although he is honored as the founder of Hollins, he actually took over control of the institute from the Board of Trustees; his leadership of the institute in the following decades allowed Hollins to survive and thrive.
 During his tenure as superintendent and then president, campus expanded with the construction of several buildings, including East, the Sulphur Springhouse, Main, Bradley, Sandusky, the Parsonage, Carvin, Botetourt, and West.

 INTERIM PRESIDENTS: